ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ```

 ### New Learnings
-- Navigate manual pages using arrow keys, PgUp/PgDn for scrolling
+- **Manual Navigation**: Navigate manual pages using arrow keys, PgUp/PgDn for efficient scrolling
-- Search within man pages using `/` followed by search term
+- **Search Functionality**: Search within man pages using `/` followed by your search term
-- Use `n` for next search result, `N` for previous result
+- **Search Navigation**: Use `n` for next search result, `N` for previous search result
-- Use `?` for backward search functionality
+- **Backward Search**: Use `?` for backward search functionality through the document
-- These navigation skills are essential for efficiently finding information in long documentation
+- **Efficiency Skills**: These navigation skills are essential for efficiently finding specific information in lengthy documentation
+- **Information Retrieval**: Master these techniques to quickly locate relevant options and arguments in complex manual pages

 ### References
 None